testriscv/CometVivado/README.md

 The `-a` switch allows to pass arguments to the benchmark that is being run by the simulator.

 For further information about the arguments of the simulator, run `comet.sim -h`.

-## Todo

-- Fix artifacts lifetime once the version allows it (or make something that pushes automatically every 200 years)
-- Add CSR support
-- Add a linter to the project

 ## Publication